Tried to run Gemma 4 locally at its limit (31b q8) on M1 Max 64GB

 This should have secured 56GB for the GPU... but it still froze.

 Why?
-Not only does the model itself need 34GB, but the context window (KV cache) was consuming a massive amount of memory.
+Because in addition to the 34GB model itself, the context window (KV cache) was consuming a massive amount of memory.

 Approach 2: Reduce the context window

-This was the biggest learning from this experiment.
+This was my biggest learning from this experiment.

-Research online indicates that Gemma 4 31B's default context window (256K tokens) requires about 21GB of memory.
-Combined with the 34GB model itself, that's over 55GB.
-Even with the expansion to 56GB, it wasn't enough.
+Research online suggests that Gemma 4 31B's default context window (256K tokens) requires about 21GB of memory.
+Combined with the 34GB model, that's over 55GB.
+Even after expanding to 56GB, it wasn't enough.

-Since I only wanted to try a simple greeting ("How are you, and who are you?"), I decided to set the context window to a minimum to reduce memory consumption.
-For this, I used Ollama's Modelfile:
+Since I just wanted to try a simple greeting ("How are you, and who are you?"), I decided to minimize the context window to reduce memory consumption.
+I used Ollama's Modelfile:

 FROM gemma4:31b-it-q8_0